 The Dished End Company specialises in manufacturing various types of dished ends, from 400 mm to 5.5 m in diameter and thicknesses ranging from 4 mm to 50 mm.
 It also offers the pressing and flanging of small conical sections and a range of single-pressed weld caps.
-Despite the ongoing material shortages and harbour delays, the business had significant growth in 2022.
-Although it will be difficult to grow to the same extent in 2023, indicators in the market are promising so we are optimistic for the coming year.
+The business had a very slow start to the year but a strong finish.
+Many of its customers were badly affected by load-shedding and the business itself had to endure frustrating infrastructure failure in the form of load-shedding, cable damage in the area and cable theft on more than one occasion, which affected production capacity and increased consumption of diesel for the generator.

-PRINCIPAL BRAND: SPECIALISED STEEL
+PRINCIPAL BRAND: SPECIALISED STEEL Sependent State Sependent State Set Hard <